CinosMagician/Portfolio-page/README.md

 ## Known Issues

-<li> when viewing on iPhone 15 Pro Max, screen elements do not seem to scale as indented, this is not the same case when tested on iPhone 11.
+<li> when viewing on iPhone 15 Pro Max in Safari, screen elements do not seem to scale as indented, this is not the same case when tested on iPhone 11.
+This error does not occur when viewing in the Chrome app on iPhone 15 Pro Max.

 ## Usage